microsoft/vscode-docs/api/extension-guides/web-extensions.md

 * Add a webpack config file as shown in the [webpack configuration](#webpack-configuration) section at add a new item to your existing webpack file.
 * Add the `launch.json` and `tasks.json` files as shown above.
-* In web pack config file set the input file to the existing Node.js main file or create a new main file for the web extension.
+* In webpack config file set the input file to the existing Node.js main file or create a new main file for the web extension.
 * In `package.js` add a `browser` property with the output path specified in the webpack config file and the scripts to run web as shown in the [Web extension anatomy](#web_extension_anatomy) section.
 * run `npm run compile-web` to invoke webpack and see where work is needed to make your extension run in the web.